JonJagger/cyber-dojo/languages/readme.txt

 regularity.

-The base language folders are not seen as languages when you create a dojo since app/lib/LinuxPaas.rb has an all_languages() method that returns only languages whose language/ folder contains a manifest.json file.
+The base language folders are not seen as languages when you create a dojo since their manifest.json file does not contain an image_name entry.

-Language-testFramework folders contain their supporting files directly rather than the supporting files (eg .jar files) being embedded inside the docker container.
-This is partly historical since that was the way I did it pre-docker but it fits well with the docker volume-mounting feature. diff --git a/lib/Folders.rb b/lib/Folders.rb
+Language-testFramework folders sometimes contain their supporting files directly rather than the supporting files (eg .jar files) being embedded inside the docker container.
+This is partly historical since that was the way I did it pre-docker but it fits well with the docker volume-mounting feature.